Wealthsimple Crypto Review

 Under the circumstances, we can’t recommend Wealthsimple Crypto unless you’re already using Wealthsimple Trade and want to keep things simple (and even then, we suggest you check out our Qtrade review for an excellent alternative).

-Investing in Crypto can be risky, and both Wealthsimple and our editorial team recommend that you proceed with caution.
+Remember: Investing in Crypto can be risky and the crypto market can be volatile.
+Both Wealthsimple and our editorial team recommend that you proceed with caution.

 This is not the place to keep your retirement savings!